 - You can move images and videos from one Gallery Page to another.

-- Pull videos from a Gallery Page into a Summary Block to filter by category or tag
+- Pull videos from a Gallery Page into a Summary Block to filter by category or tag.

-- Videos play with sound
+- Videos play with sound.

-- Can be set to autoplay
+- Videos can be set to autoplay.

 If you don't like your template's Gallery Page, and don't want to switch templates, you can add a Gallery Block to a Regular Page instead.
 This gives you the option of four layouts: grid, slideshow, carousel, or stacked.
 To learn more, visit Gallery Blocks vs Gallery Pages.

-Add a background video
+Add background videos

-Add a video banner
+Add video banners

 Some templates support banners, which display at the top of your site.

-Add videos to an Index
+Add videos to Index Pages

 The Index Page collects images and content from different pages and arranges them in a slideshow, thumbnail grid, or stacked sections.
 Index Pages are available in some templates.